-There has been a lot of hype around chatbots/virtual assistants, but looking past all that, how do you establish if you really do need a chatbot or not?
+There has been a lot of hype around chatbots and virtual assistants, but looking past all that, how do you establish if you really do need a chatbot or virtual assistant?

-If your business is looking at making that decision right now, you may feel caught between not wanting to rush due to the hype about artificial intelligence (AI) and the fear of losing out to your competition who are giving customers a better experience than you, and might be gaining an advantage.
+If your business is looking at making that decision right now, you may feel caught between not wanting to rush due to the hype about conversational AI and the fear of losing out to your competition who are giving customers a better experience than you, and might be gaining an advantage.

-The term chatbots has become a well known phrase for both good and bad examples of the technology.
+Chatbots as well known and there are both good and bad examples of the technology.
 Early examples followed basic rules and workflows, were clunky and offered very little value.
-Recent examples can be both intelligent (through AI and emerging technology) and connect to all sorts of data to add powerful functionality and compelling results.
+Recent examples can be both intelligent (through conversational AI and emerging technology) and connect to all sorts of data to add powerful functionality and compelling results.
 These are more often referred to as Intelligent Virtual Assistants or Virtual Agents.
 These can understand a wide variety of customer enquiries whilst delivering the responses through eloquent and natural sounding speech, through messenger or even digitally face to face as if they were a digital human.

 By integrating your virtual agents to your business systems you can replicate what your customer service team do.
 Intelligent virtual agents have a conversation with your customer, follow processes that verify the user, look-up customer information, intelligently respond and update systems, triggering further actions or workflows.

 Customer service chatbots are great at reducing costs, but the improvements they make in customer experience can have even more impact.
 Available 24 hours a day, 7 days a week, and able to answer customers’ questions instantly whilst intelligently handing-off to live advisors when necessary, properly designed virtual agents can vastly improve customer satisfaction.